esvm4/Google-DA-Cyclistic/Case1/Report.md

 All the images of the results are stored in the file `Analyse.ipynb` in the same folder as this report.

 # Act

+Based on those insights, I would recommend the following actions to the company:

+- Market the benefits of a membership in the area of Streeter Dr & Grand Ave.
+- Casual riders that used bikes 7-8 a.m or in Jan, Feb, Nov and Dec should be encouraged to become members.
+The company should actively reach out to them to offer them a membership, especially a trial one.